Everything we know about Texas mass shooting that left five dead

 The suspect

+He is a married father, whose wife has been speaking to investigators about the shooting.

+Authorities were forced to admit on Sunday that they released an incorrect photo of Mr Oropesa – and had been spelling his name incorrectly as “Oropeza”.

-The suspect has not been apprehended and it is unclear where in Texas he had been located.
-An earlier press release by the SJCSO stated that he was surrounded but more recent reports suggest he is somewhere in the Houston-Cleveland area.
+As of Monday morning, the suspect has not been apprehended and it is unclear where in Texas he had been located.

+"The FBI has brought in investigative resources, tactical and victim services resources to assist in this investigation.
+We will be here until we are no longer needed to include when the subject is arrested, FBI Special Agent James Smith said.

 Mr Smith added: "So I don't want anyone to think something different than that.
 He is a threat to the community, and we need the community's help to hopefully locate him and soon and take him off the streets tonight.